IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

 ## Install an {{site.data.reuse.eem_manager}} instance

 Instances of the {{site.data.reuse.eem_manager}} can be created after the {{site.data.reuse.eem_name}} operator is installed.
-If the operator was installed into **a specific namespace**, then it can only be used to manage instances of the {{site.data.reuse.eem_manager}} in that namespace.
-If the operator was installed for **all namespaces**, then it can be used to manage instances of the {{site.data.reuse.eem_manager}} in any namespace, including those created after the operator was deployed.
+If the operator was installed into **a specific namespace**, then it can be used only to manage instances of the {{site.data.reuse.eem_manager}} in that namespace.
+If the operator was installed for **all namespaces**, then it can be used to manage instances of the {{site.data.reuse.eem_manager}} in any namespace, including those instances created after the operator was deployed.

-When installing an instance of the {{site.data.reuse.eem_manager}}, ensure you are using a namespace that an operator is managing.
+When you install an instance of the {{site.data.reuse.eem_manager}}, ensure that you are using a namespace that an operator is managing.

 ### Installing an {{site.data.reuse.eem_manager}} instance by using the web console

-To install an {{site.data.reuse.eem_manager}} instance through the {{site.data.reuse.openshift_short}} web console, do the following:
+To install an {{site.data.reuse.eem_manager}} instance through the {{site.data.reuse.openshift_short}} web console, complete the following steps:

 1. {{site.data.reuse.openshift_ui_login}}
 2. {{site.data.reuse.task_openshift_navigate_installed_operators}}